 Tech week will be very intense.
 Rehearsals can start right after class and may go right up to midnight, the production activity curfew.
 You will live at the theater so clear your personal schedule well ahead of time.
 Professors may be understanding if you approach them well in advance to ask for extensions

-The Theater Studies major at Yale is a B.A. meaning that your in-class time will be split between theory, history, and practical courses.
-Students CANNOT take acting classes until they complete a yearlong introductory course (THST 110 and 111).
+The Theater, Dance, and Performance Studies major at Yale is a B.A. meaning that your in-class time will be split between theory, history, and practical courses.
+Students may not take acting classes until they complete a yearlong introductory course (THST 110 and 111).
 Auditions for the beginning acting class (THST 210) occur at the end of the spring semester and are open only to those students who have successfully completed the introductory course.

 Other Acting Opportunities at Yale